hslam/funcs/README.md

 # funcs

-Call a Struct and its Method given a string with the Struct's name and its Method's name in Golang
+Call a Struct and its Method given a string with the Struct and its Method's name in Golang

 ## Usage
 ### Here is how you use it: